Pinterest for interior design

-However more than just a social media platform, Pinterest is in its own right, a powerful search engine and one that could elevate your interior design business far beyond mood boards.
+However, more than just a social media platform, Pinterest is a powerful search engine in its own right.
+When you use Pinterest for interior design marketing, it could elevate your interior design business far beyond mood boards.

 The benefits of using this feel-good platform